Grow Tent Ventilation: A Step-by-Step Guide – Gro Indoor

 Using environmental controls like a fan controller creates a much more stable environment for your plants.
 It prevents drastic swings in temperature and humidity, which reduces stress and promotes more vigorous growth.
 It’s an easy upgrade that saves you time and helps you maintain a perfect climate with minimal effort.

-What to Track for a Perfect Environment
+Key Metrics for a Perfect Grow Environment

 You can't manage what you don't measure.
 To truly control your tent's climate, you need to know what’s happening inside at all times.
 A simple digital thermometer and hygrometer (which measures humidity) is an essential tool.
 Place the sensor at canopy level, right where your plants are, to get the most accurate readings.